Skip to main content

 09

-The trail becomes more rugged as you ascend towards Thorong Phedi, the base camp for crossing Thorong La Pass.
+From Yak Kharka, the trail becomes more rugged as you ascend towards Thorong Phedi, the base camp for crossing Thorong La Pass.
 Pass through Ledar and cross a landslide-prone area before reaching Phedi.
 Some trekkers opt to hike another hour to High Camp (4,800 m) for an easier ascent the next day.
-Overnight at a basic guesthouse in Thorong Phedi.
+Overnight at a basic Teahouse in Thorong Phedi.

-The trail becomes more rugged as you ascend towards Thorong Phedi, the base camp for crossing Thorong La Pass.
+From Yak Kharka, the trail becomes more rugged as you ascend towards Thorong Phedi, the base camp for crossing Thorong La Pass.
 Pass through Ledar and cross a landslide-prone area before reaching Phedi.
 Some trekkers opt to hike another hour to High Camp (4,800 m) for an easier ascent the next day.
-Overnight at a basic guesthouse in Thorong Phedi.
+Overnight at a basic Teahouse in Thorong Phedi.

 Accommodation